mayoz/pagination/README.md

     'uses' => 'HomeController@articles'
 ]);
 ```
-Use such as {page?}, if page pattern at the end of the route.

 Outputs:
 - /articles
 - /articles/2
 - /articles/3

+If {page} pattern in the middle of the route, no need to question mark.

 ```php
 <?php